 There is always one active layout and any change you make in a layout, such as adding or repositioning a pad, will only change the active layout.
 Once you close Visual Studio for Mac, the changes you have made will not be saved.

 However, it is possible to create a new layout by using the View > Save Current Layout menu item.
 This command will add your current layout to the menu so that you can select it at any time:

 Side-by-side editing support

-Visual Studio for Mac allows you to open text editors side-by-side, or to have an editor as a detached floating window.
+Visual Studio for Mac allows you to open text editors side by side, or to have an editor as a detached floating window.

-2-column mode can be enabled through the View menu item by selecting View > Editor Columns > 2 columns, or by dragging an editor tab to one of the edges of the editor area:
+Two-column mode can be enabled through the View menu item by selecting View > Editor Columns > 2 columns, or by dragging an editor tab to one of the edges of the editor area:

 Editor tabs can be dragged out of the document area to create a floating editor window.
 This floating window also supports side-by-side editors, and can contain several editor tabs: